The Interview: Cast

 The film also features cameo appearances from Eminem, Rob Lowe, Bill Maher, Seth Meyers, Joseph Gordon-Levitt, Song Kang-ho, Brian Williams and Scott Pelley.
 Iggy Azalea, Nicki Minaj, Emma Stone, Zac Efron and Guy Fieri appear in the title card for Skylark Tonight.

-Robbie, a Siberian Tiger from the former Bowmanville Zoo was in the film as a North Korean Guard Tiger in the film.
+Robbie, a Siberian tiger from the former Bowmanville Zoo, portrays the tiger who attacks Rapaport in the film.

 Production

 Development

 Seth Rogen and Evan Goldberg developed the idea for The Interview in the late 2000s, joking about what would happen if a journalist was required to assassinate a world leader.

-Initially, screenwriter Dan Sterling wrote his script for the film involving a fictional dictator from a fictional country (reminiscent of Sacha Baron Cohen's The Dictator), but Rogen, Goldberg and Sony executives asked him to rewrite the script focusing on Kim.
-The screenplay was then titled Kill Kim Jong Un.
-Previous iterations of the story revolved around Kim Jong Il, but the project was put on hold until he died in 2011 and succeeded by his son Kim Jong Un.
-Development resumed when Rogen and Goldberg realized that Kim was closer to their own age, which they felt was more humorous.
+Screenwriter Dan Sterling's screenplay for the film initially revolved around a fictional dictator from a fictional country reminiscent of The Dictator, but Rogen, Goldberg and Sony Pictures executives asked him to focus the script on Kim.
+The film's working title was Kill Kim Jong Un.
+Originally, Kim Jong Il was the assassination target in the film, but the project was put on hold when he died in 2011 and was succeeded by his son Kim Jong Un.
+Development resumed when Rogen and Goldberg realized that Kim Jong Un was closer to their own age, which they felt was more humorous.
 To write the story, Rogen, Goldberg and Sterling researched meticulously by reading non-fiction books and watching video footage of North Korea.
 The script was later reviewed by an employee in the State Department.
-Rogen and Goldberg aimed to make the project more relevant and satirical than their previous films while still retaining toilet humor.
-They were pleased when former NBA star Dennis Rodman visited North Korea and met Kim, as it reinforced their belief that the premise of the film was realistic.
+Rogen and Goldberg aimed to make the project more relevant and satirical than their previous films, while still retaining toilet humor.
+The two were pleased when former NBA star Dennis Rodman visited North Korea and met Kim, as it reinforced their belief that the premise of the film was realistic.

-In March 2013, it was announced that Rogen and Goldberg would direct a comedy film for Columbia Pictures in which Rogen would star alongside James Franco, with Franco playing a talk-show host and Rogen playing his producer.
+In March 2013, it was announced that Rogen and Goldberg would direct a comedy film for Columbia Pictures in which Rogen would star alongside James Franco, with Franco playing a talk show host and Rogen playing his producer.
 Rogen and Goldberg were on board to produce along with James Weaver through Point Grey Pictures, while Columbia was said to finance the $30 million budgeted film.
-Lizzy Caplan joined the film's cast in October 2013.
-Caplan signed on to play Agent Lacey, a CIA agent who tries to get Franco's character to assassinate Kim.
+In October 2013, Lizzy Caplan signed on to play Agent Lacey, a CIA agent who recruits Franco and Rogen's characters to assassinate Kim.
 Randall Park and Timothy Simons signed on to co-star later that month.
-Park starred as Kim and Simons as the director of the talk show.
-Park was the first to audition for the role of Kim Jong Un and got the part immediately.
-Before filming began, Park gained 15 pounds and shaved his head to resemble Kim's signature crew cut.
+Park and Simons starred as Kim Jong Un and the director of Skylark Tonight, respectively.
+Park was the first to audition for the role of Kim and got the part immediately.
+Before filming began, Park gained 15 pounds and cut his hair to make it resemble Kim's signature crew cut.
 His role was praised by critics.
 Although Rogen and Goldberg wrote the character of Kim as "robotic and strict", Park instead played it "sheepish and shy", which they found more humorous.
 Diana Bang was cast as Sook-yin Park, for which she was well received by critics.